6 DIY Leprechaun Traps to Make for St. Patrick's Day

 Leprechaun traps are like Elf on the Shelf for St. Patrick's Day—but they're way less work.

 Every leprechaun knows that at the end of a rainbow, there's sure to be a pot of gold.
-Lay down a sheet of rainbow-striped paper for leprechauns to follow, then prop up a green cardboard box with a wooden skewer cut in half, and let the kids decorate the sides of the box.
+To recreate this look from Harli of Ms. Marli's Honeys, lay down a sheet of rainbow-striped paper ($13 for a 12-pack, Walmart) for leprechauns to follow, then prop up a green cardboard box with a wooden skewer cut in half, and let the kids decorate the sides of the box.
 When a leprechaun comes to steal your pot of gold, the box will fall and he’ll be trapped inside.

 A secret trap door is a sneaky way to catch a leprechaun.
 Build a ladder of painted green crafts sticks, then mount it against a small box (like the wooden one pictured here).
 Cover the top of the box with paper in hopes that an unsuspecting leprechaun will climb the ladder and fall in.
-This Instagram user decorated the scene with free printable signs from book publisher Harper Collins to make the trap even more enticing.
+Tonya Staab decorated the scene with free printable signs from book publisher Harper Collins to make the trap even more enticing.

 Home Sweet Home

-Kids will love decorating this adorable leprechaun trap.
-Have them paint a small wooden birdhouse in a rainbow of colors and allow it to dry.
+Kids will love decorating this adorable leprechaun trap, made by Jess from Everyday Party Magazine.
+Have them paint a small wooden birdhouse ($10, Target) in a rainbow of colors and allow it to dry.
 Then, place the house on a decorative platter, surrounded by chocolate coins and sparkly foam dots found at your local crafts store.
 Print out or make your own colorful rainbow on card stock and attach it to the roof of your trap to attract leprechauns by the dozen.

 Green Top Hat Leprechaun Trap

 There’s nothing like the promise of free gold to lure a leprechaun to your trap.
-Kellie from The Suburban Soapbox made the top hat out of green poster board and topped it with a pipe cleaner rainbow (complete with cotton ball clouds!) and a black pot filled with gold candy.
+Kellie from The Suburban Soapbox made the top hat out of green poster board and topped it with a pipe cleaner rainbow (complete with cotton ball clouds!) and a black pot filled with gold candy—aka individually-wrapped Rolos ($6, Target).
 We’re loving the addition of the ladder made from green paper straws, too!

 Gold Inside Leprechaun Trap